 Sweet Basil is a herbaceous plant mainly used as a culinary herb and grown outdoors in full sun.

-An annual shrub can be grown around the garden before spring to yield delicious basil leaves for the kitchen.
+So, this can be grown around the garden before spring to yield delicious basil leaves for the kitchen.

 Deers do not feed on Sweet basil because of its pungent smell.
-The green leaves also contain thymol, an irritant that may repel deer and small animals from munching on the bushes.

 7. Spider Flower